 Key takeaways

-- Genesee County Circuit Court (7th Circuit) handles felonies and family matters; Flint and other city district courts handle misdemeanors separately.
+- Genesee County Circuit Court (7th Circuit) handles felonies and major civil matters.
+The 67th District Court handles Flint city misdemeanors.
+Other Genesee municipalities have separate district court assignments.

 Genesee County quick facts